 Simplicity and power.
 That’s the promise of Flex Mag, a fully responsive and retina-ready news and magazine theme.

-Flex Mag has many features, including nine different Featured Posts layouts to present featured content in any way you want, eight article layouts for your post pages, four preset skins (sports, tech, entertainment and fashion) and a custom skin to create your own layout, custom fly-out navigation that gives you Facebook-like fly-out navigation on all devices, and much more.
+Flex Mag has many features, including nine different Featured Posts layouts to present featured content in any way you want, eight article layouts for your post pages, four preset skins (sports, tech, entertainment, and fashion), a custom skin to create your own layout, custom navigation that gives you Facebook-like fly-out navigation on all devices, and much more.

-Other key features are drag-and-drop capabilities, myriad color options and ad unit spaces.
-You can enjoy versatility, power and simplicity with Flex Mag.
+Other key features are drag-and-drop capabilities, myriad color options, and ad unit spaces.
+You can enjoy versatility, power, and simplicity with Flex Mag.

 Sahifa is an elegant WordPress theme with a powerful admin panel that enables you to configure all theme settings and some 400+ design options.

 The theme is simple yet powerful, with highly customizable features.
-Three site layout options are available: Framed, Wide and Boxed.
+Three site layout options are available: Framed, Wide, and Boxed.
 You can easily change between the layouts to create a design that best serves your needs.
 Furthermore, the TiePage Builder features a drag-and-drop interface to easily customize your homepage with multiple block layouts.
-This flexibility extends to content and homepage slideshow layouts, 40+ shortcodes and page templates.
-Other design features include seemingly unlimited color schemes, 650+ Google Fonts, 35 custom widgets, a variety of sidebars and much more.
+This flexibility extends to content and homepage slideshow layouts, 40+ shortcodes, and page templates.
+Other design features include seemingly unlimited color schemes, 650+ Google Fonts, 35 custom widgets, a variety of sidebars, and much more.